 - Next, generously spray the enzymatic cleaner onto the area and allow it to soak in for a few minutes.

-- Finally, blot the area dry with a clean cloth, paper towel or an old towel..
+- Finally, blot the area dry with a clean cloth, paper towel or an old towel.

-You may need to repeat these steps a few times before the cat urine odor is completely gone, but enzyme based cleaners are often more effective than traditional cleaning products at removing tough odors like cat urine.
+You may need to repeat these steps a few times before the cat urine odor is completely gone.

 What To Do If Your Cat Pees On Your Bed